ptr727/ESPHome-NonRoot/README.md

 - Use [Python](https://hub.docker.com/_/python) docker base image simplifying use for Python in a container environment.
 - Use a multi-stage build minimizing size and layer complexity of the final stage.
-- Build [wheel](https://pip.pypa.io/en/stable/cli/pip_wheel/) archives for the platform in the builder stage, and install from the generated wheel packages in the final stage.
+- Build [`wheel`](https://pip.pypa.io/en/stable/cli/pip_wheel/) archives for the platform in the builder stage, and install the platform specific generated wheel packages in the final stage.
 - Set appropriate PlatformIO and ESPHome environment variables to store projects in `/config` and dynamic and temporary content in `/cache` volumes.
 - Refer to [`Dockerfile`](./Docker/Dockerfile) for container details.
 - Refer to [`BuildDockerPush.yml`](./.github/workflows/BuildDockerPush.yml) and for pipeline details.